XHYN-PH/exagear-302/README.md

 - Also for people who only wants VirGL Renderer

 #### DOES THIS SUPPORTED 64-BITS/X64 APPLICATIONS ?
-- Absolutely no, this is ExaGear but much better and modified, but you may want to check [Box64Droid](https://github.com/Ilya114/Box64Droid) or [Box4Droid](https://github.com/Herick75/Box4Droid).
+- Absolutely no, this is ExaGear Emulator which is only x86, but you may want to check [Box64Droid](https://github.com/Ilya114/Box64Droid) or [Box4Droid](https://github.com/Herick75/Box4Droid).